Image Credit: Madalin Calita

 Pooh begins to realise that getting some honey will not be as easy as he thought.

-Another piece of wisdom from Winnie the Pooh.
+Another piece of philosophical wisdom from Winnie the Pooh.

 A true friend, Pooh always speaks words of gentle encouragement.